Suman2708/ImageCanvas/README.md

-🖼️ Stencil Image Editor
+ Stencil Image Editor
 This is a React-based image editor built with Fabric.js.
 It allows users to upload images, view them within a fixed stencil (cut-out area), and interactively zoom, reset, and drag the image.

-🚀 Features
+ Features:-
-📤 Upload an image (JPEG, PNG, etc.)
+  Upload an image (JPEG, PNG, etc.)

-🖼️ Image fits into a fixed stencil frame
+  Image fits into a fixed stencil frame

-🔍 Zoom in and zoom out on the uploaded image
+  Zoom in and zoom out on the uploaded image

-🎯 Drag the image inside the stencil to adjust view
+  Drag the image inside the stencil to adjust view

-♻️ Reset the image to its initial size and position
+  Reset the image to its initial size and position

-📱 Responsive canvas that adjusts with the browser window
+  Responsive canvas that adjusts with the browser window

-🧩 Key Parts of the Implementation
+  Key Parts of the Implementation:-

   Canvas Initialization
    A Fabric canvas is created and initialized inside a useEffect.

    The canvas resizes dynamically based on the screen size (80vw x 60vh).

 Stencil Area
 A non-selectable fabric.Rect is added as a clip path to simulate a stencil window.